glynfinck/CALVIN/mechanical.md

 <img src="images/Robot_Drawing_CHASSIS.PNG"  width="537" height="667" align="middle" />

 #### **Arm**
-CALVIN's arm is connected a rotating crane which extends from the rear of the chassis, and has the claw mounted by the four front holes.
+CALVIN's arm is connected to a rotating crane which extends from the rear of the chassis, and has the claw mounted by the four front holes.
 The arm is fabricated from 6mm thick hardboard and is gear actuated by the smaller gear attached to a servo motor (not shown).
 ![Arm](images/ROBOT_Drawing_ARM.PNG)

 #### **Claw and Claw Mount**